 In 2014, ICIWaRM held three separate courses, in Guatemala City, Guatemala, Santo Domingo, Dominican Republic, and La Plata, Argentina.
 The first two of these were also written up (in Spanish) by UNESCO’s Regional Office of Science and Technology for Latin America and the Caribbean.
 The latter focused on modeling environmental flows and was given in support of the Erasmus Mundus Master of Science in Ecohydrology, at the Universidad Nacional de La Plata.

-In addition to technical workshops, ICIWaRM, in collaboration with IWR, also supports more policy based workshops focused on improved water resources planning.
+In addition to technical workshops, ICIWaRM, in collaboration with IWR, also supports more policy-based workshops focused on improved water resources planning.
 For example, in early 2017 ICIWaRM co-organized a technical workshop on climate change risk, vulnerability assessment, and early warning for the AGRHYMET Regional Center in Niamey, Niger.
 In Accra, Ghana, ICIWaRM collaborated with Deltares to conduct hands-on training in the use of collaborative modeling to support IWRM.
-And in Bangkok, Thailand, ICIWaRM cosponsored the third ASEAN academic network technical training workshop for water and disaster management.
+In Bangkok, Thailand, ICIWaRM cosponsored the third ASEAN academic network technical training workshop for water and disaster management.
+And in January 2018, ICIWaRM participated in UNESCO’s Regional workshop on climate services for improved water resources management for Southern Africa.

 With access to subject matter experts in both technical and policy areas of integrated water resources management, ICIWaRM looks to build capacity via short and long-term trainings and workshops worldwide.